puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 ![the add class field][add_motd]

 * Do the same for the `win_desktop_shortcut` class.
-* Navigate to `agent1.example.com` (by clicking the all nodes link in the sidebar and clicking `agent1`'s name), click the edit button, and begin typing "motd" in the "classes" field; you can select the `motd` class from the list of autocomplete suggestions.
-Click the "save changes" button after you have selected it.
+* Navigate to `agent1.example.com` (by clicking the all nodes link in the sidebar and clicking `agent1`'s name), click the "Edit" button, and begin typing "motd" in the "classes" field; you can select the `motd` class from the list of autocomplete suggestions.
+Click the "Save changes" button after you have selected it.

 ![assigning the motd class][assign_motd]